Is Distilled Water Ok For Fish

 Overall, while using distilled water for fish can have its benefits, there are some considerations that must be taken into account before making the switch from tap or filtered water.
 By understanding these considerations and taking steps towards supplementing with minerals and beneficial bacteria, you can ensure your aquatic friends remain healthy and happy!

-See also What Is Distilled Water Brands
+See also How Long Is Open Distilled Water Good For

 Preparing Distilled Water